-This step by step tutorial walk you through how to install Oracle VirtualBox on Ubuntu 18.04 LTS headless server.
-And, this guide also describes how to manage the VirtualBox headless instances using phpVirtualBox, a web-based front-end tool for VirtualBox.
-The steps described below might also work on Debian, and other Ubuntu derivatives such as Linux Mint.
+This step by step tutorial explains how to install Oracle VirtualBox on Ubuntu 18.04.2 LTS headless server and how to manage the VirtualBox headless instances using phpVirtualBox, a web-based front-end tool for VirtualBox.
+The steps described below might also work on Debian and other Ubuntu derivatives such as Linux Mint.
 Let us get started.

 $ sudo apt update